-With our full lifetime warranty, we stand behind our saunas.
-This warranty covers the entire sauna; the wood cabin, heaters, controls and even the AM/FM/CD player.
+With our full lifetime residential warranty, we stand behind our saunas.
+This warranty covers the entire sauna; the wood cabin, heaters, controls and even the audio system.
 We will be here next year and five years from now should you need replacement parts or have any questions about the proper use or your sauna.

 What type of infrared heater is best?

 Answer: When comparing far infrared sauna heaters you need to look at the size of the heater, the material that is producing the infrared heat, the quality of the heat and the temperature that the heater runs at.